friendly/genridge/README.md

 - `pairs.ridge()`: All pairwise bivariate ridge trace plots
 - `plot3d.ridge()`: 3D ridge trace plots with ellipsoids

-In addition, the function `pca.ridge` transforms the coefficients and covariance matrices of a ridge object from predictor space to the equivalent, but more interesting space of the PCA of $X^T X$ or the SVD of $X$.
+In addition, the `pca()` method for `"ridge"` objects transforms the coefficients and covariance matrices of a ridge object from predictor space to the equivalent, but more interesting space of the PCA of
+$X^T X$ or the SVD of $X$.
 The main plotting functions also work for these objects, of class `c("ridge", "pcaridge")`.

 - `biplot.pcaridge()`: Adds variable vectors to the bivariate plots of coefficients in PCA space